 What about statins

 Statins – the top-selling medications in the world – can be particularly damaging to ubiquinol levels.

 Prescribed to help lower cholesterol, the drugs also have a tendency to lower CoQ10 levels, creating a serious catch-22 given that both high cholesterol and low CoQ10 are linked to heart disease.

 According to a study appearing in the Journal of the American Medical Association, those who took the statin simvastatin showed a 22 percent decrease in ubiquinol levels in both the body and the heart muscle.

 The study concluded that long-term use of statin medications can lead to nerve damage and breakdown of muscle tissue, which can lead to debilitating muscle pain.
 (Ref.
 4)

-We include genuine Kaneka QH ubiquinol in our Omega 3/QH Ultra.
+We include genuine Kaneka QH ubiquinol in our Omega 3 / QH Premium.
 This is produced in Japan by Kaneka.
 Not only is Kaneka a world leader in ubiquinol research, but Kaneka is the first company to make ubiquinol available as a supplement.